MinBZK/regels.overheid.nl/README.md

 When building our site all of the files are written to the directory assigned to the `site` dir.
 Generally, you will simply need to copy the contents of that directory to the root directory of a hosting provider's server.
 Depending on your hosting provider's setup, you may need to use a graphical or command line ftp, ssh or scp client to transfer the files.

-However, for our site we use a separate [git repo](https://gitlab.com/commonground/virtueel-inkomstenloket/regels) which we update with the `site` content and then use `git pull` from the root dir on the hosting provider's server.
+However, for our site we use a separate [git repo](https://gitlab.com/commonground/virtueel-inkomstenloket/regels) which we update with the `site` content and then use `git pull` from the `/var/www/regels` dir on the hosting provider's server.